hader00/personio-org-chart-guess-names/README.md

-# personio-org-chart-guess-names
+# Personio Org Chart Guess Names Extension
-Simple browser extension for learning coleagues names.
+Simple browser extension for learning colleagues names.
 Not guaranteed that it will run on your company as I have available only my own one.